PravinDurai/maxoptra-assessment/assessment1/README.md

 #4.
 Now press Logout -> It's just to redirect you to the login screen.
 The code isn't killing your session
 #5.
 Now re-enter your credentials to login
 #6. you will be able to see your data in the table
 #7.
-If you remain in-active for more than 240 seconds then your session will be terminated
+If you remain in-active for more than 240 seconds (Just for validation purpose) then your session will be terminated
 #8.
 Now Launch the application and try logging in
 #9.
 Inference -> you won't be able to see your data in the table
 #try using logout to navigate to the login screen then enter your credentials